leonlee603/photo_album/README.md

 The number of view and the comment of the album and photo will show on the page.

 ==========================</br>
-The pages for normal user:
+The pages for normal user:</br>
 ==========================</br>
-index.php           This is the index page which consits of a navbar and created albums, user can click on any album to further discover the photos in that album. albumDisplay.php albumPhoto.php allPhoto.php
+index.php - This is the index page which consits of a navbar and created albums, user can click on any album to further discover the photos in that album. albumDisplay.php albumPhoto.php allPhoto.php